ranjitgautam828-eng/cybersecurity-fundamentals/linux/README.md

 ---

-## Linux Basics (Before You Start)
+## How to Use This File

-The commands and keywords you'll learn are mostly in **alphabetical order** for easier use and search.
+1. The commands and keywords you'll learn are mostly in **alphabetical order** for easier use and search.
 Or you can just      jump in if you already know what you're looking for.
 As its in alphabetic order, some more advance concept may come         first or you may not understand something, just use the file i will mention it in their own section.

+2. Each entry includes:
+   - Description (If needed)
+   - Basic command use
+   - Common mistakes I've made
+   - Sometimes advanced arguments/options

+3. Concepts (not just commands) are included — like how a command works under the hood.

+---

+## Linux Terminal Basics (Before You Start)

 ### How Linux Commands Work